The new Netgear Orbi RBKE960 series — currently available as a 3-pack Orbi RBKE963 — is a nice and large Wi-Fi 6E mesh box of mixed feelings.

 Again, I had mixed feelings while reviewing the Orbi RBKE963 Quad-band Mesh Wi-Fi 6E system.
 I loved it at first for what it had, then got frustrated for what I’d assume it should have.

-The new Wi-Fi solution has excellent hardware and great performance.
+The new Wi-Fi solution has excellent hardware and excellent performance among all Orbi sets I’ve tested.
 Unfortunately, the lack of Remote Management, a feature experienced Netgear users would presume to be available, made it very hard for me to use it as a personal device.

 I’m aware that I’m not a typical home user, but that’s precisely why my networking needs separate an excellent device from those that are just mundane.